IDESplat: Iterative Depth Probability Estimation for Generalizable 3D Gaussian Splatting: Experiments

 \textbf{Datasets.}~Our experiments are conducted on three large-scale datasets: RealEstate10K~\citep{DBLP:journals/tog/ZhouTFFS18}, ACID~\citep{liu2021infinite} and DTU~\citep{jensen2014large}.
 RealEstate10K contains real estate videos downloaded from YouTube, which are split into 67,477 training scenes and 7,289 testing scenes.
 ACID consists of nature scenes captured via aerial drones, with 11,075 scenes for training and 1,972 scenes for testing.
 Both datasets are calibrated using the Structure-from-Motion (SfM) ~\cite{schonberger2016structure} algorithm to estimate the camera's intrinsic and extrinsic parameters for each frame.
 Following the settings of previous works~\cite{charatan2024pixelsplat, chen2024mvsplat, liu2025monosplat, xu2025depthsplat}, for the RealEstate10K and ACID datasets, two context images are used as input, and three novel target views are rendered for each test scene.
 All input and target images have a resolution of $256\times256$.
 In addition, for the multi-view DTU~\cite{jensen2014large} dataset, which contains object-centric scenes with known camera poses, we report results on 16 validation scenes.

 \textbf{Implementation details.} For a fair comparison, we followed the commonly used training setup~\cite{chen2024mvsplat, liu2025monosplat, xu2025depthsplat}.
 Specifically, our training experiments were conducted on 8 RTX 4090 GPUs with a total batch size of 16, using the AdamW~\citep{loshchilov2017decoupled} optimizer for 300,000 iterations.
 We employed a cosine learning rate schedule to optimize our model.
 For the pre-trained Depth Anything V2~\cite{yang2024depth} backbone, we used a learning rate of $2 \times 10^{-6}$, while the remaining layers were trained with a learning rate of $2 \times 10^{-4}$.
+Following DepthSplat~\cite{xu2025depthsplat}, we train our model with MSE and LPIPS losses.